StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 The StackState receiver receives JSON data from the StackState Agent.

-- Check the StackState receiver logs for JSON deserialization errors.
-For details on working with the StackState log files, see the page [Configure > Logging > StackState log files](/configure/logging/stackstate-log-files.md).
+- Check the [StackState receiver logs](#stackstate) for JSON deserialization errors..

 ### Elasticsearch

 Telemetry data from push-based integrations is stored in an Elasticsearch index.
 The naming of the fields within the index is entirely based on the data retrieved from the external source system.

 - Use the [telemetry inspector](/use/metrics-and-events/browse-telemetry.md) to check which data is available in Elasticsearch by selecting the data source `StackState Multi Metrics`.
 All metrics available in the selected data source are listed under **Select**.
 Note that if no data is available for a telemetry stream, the telemetry inspector can still be opened by selecting **inspect** from the context menu (the triple dots menu in the top-right corner of the telemetry stream).
+- If the expected data is not in Elasticsearch, check the [KafkaToES log](#stackstate) for errors.

 ### Telemetry stream configuration